top of page

 Supply List:

-School Year Supply Fee: $20 to be paid directly to Tutor for class supplies and basketballs
+School Year Supply Fee: $25 (to be paid directly to Tutor)

 Days Offered: Wednesday